markschl/seqtool/doc/find.md

 DNA (RNA) ambiguity codes according to the IUPAC nomenclature are accepted and automatically recognised in search patterns.
 For Proteins, `X` is recognised as wildcard for all amino acids.
 The molecule type is automatically determined from the pattern.
-Use `-v` to show which search settings are used.
+Use `-v` to show which search settings are being used.
 Example:

 ```bash
 seqtool find -v file:primers.fasta -a primer={f:name} -a rng={f:range} input.fasta > output.fasta